seanh/snapshotter/README.markdown

 <http://blog.interlinked.org/tutorials/rsync_time_machine.html>
 <http://blog.interlinked.org/tutorials/rsync_addendum.yaml.html>

+I wanted a simple-as-possible `backup SRC DEST` command that I could use to backup any local or remote SRC directory to any local or remote DEST directory, either from the command-line or from cron, that would make simple snapshot incremental backups and not require any configuration, or any command-line options or tricky arguments to remember.
+It needs to be as simple as possible so that I can use it without thinking, otherwise it won't get used.

+Michael Jakl's shell script was just a little too simple to be useful.
+I needed the script to accept SRC and DEST as command-line arguments, and to automagically figure out whether SRC and DEST are local or remote and behave accordingly.
+My Bourne shell scripting ability was not up to the task, so I wrote it in Python instead.

 `backup` is just a simple wrapper script for the rsync command, so it's very reliable and works almost anywhere.